flyteorg/flyte/rfc/system/5741-binary-idl-with-message-pack.md

 ```

 ### FlyteCtl

 In FlyteCtl, we can construct input for the execution.

-We can construct a `Binary IDL Object` when we receive `SimpleType.STRUCT`.
+When we receive `SimpleType.STRUCT`, we can construct a `Binary IDL Object` using the following logic in `flyteidl/clients/go/coreutils/literals.go`:

-In `flyteidl/clients/go/coreutils/literals.go`:
 ```go
 if newT.Simple == core.SimpleType_STRUCT {
     if _, isValueStringType := v.(string); !isValueStringType {